Daniel-Mietchen/events/JROST-2020.md

   - proposed as a breakout session
 - Disaster risk reduction
   - proposed as a panel
+- The Wikimedia ecosystem as a key component of an open science landscape
+  - proposed as a lightning talk

 ## Topics I would also consider useful

 - Thank you button
-- The Wikimedia ecosystem as a key component of an open science landscape
-  - Wikidata
-    - WikiCite
-      - Scholia
-  - PAWS
+  - mentioned in breakout session proposal
 - RIO Journal: Publishing all along the research cycle
 - The importance of documentation
 - Open learning